Raj Bhakta: WhistlePig Whiskey

 Bhakta founded the WhistlePig brand of rye whiskey, which was initially launched as a non-distiller producer that bottled Canadian whiskey from the Alberta Premium distillery owned by Fortune Brands in Alberta, Canada.
 Starting in 2007, he purchased land in Vermont, on which he built a new distillery and aging facility for the brand.
 The brand was officially launched in 2010.

 Bhakta was forced out of the WhistlePig.
 He sold his shares and fully exited the company in 2019.

 Bhakta Spirits

 After leaving WhistlePig, Bhakta launched his new enterprise Bhakta Spirits in Shoreham, Vermont.
 In 2019, Bhakta negotiated purchase of a rare stock of aged Armagnac brandies while on vacation in Gers, France.
 With vintages dating from 1868 to 1970, these spirits were the basis for his new enterprise, Bhakta Spirits.
 After acquiring the brandy stocks, along with the Condom, Gers chateau where they were found, Bhakta brought them back to Vermont for blending and marketing.
 His flagship brandy, BHAKTA 50, launched in July 2020.

 In 2019, Bhakta purchased the Whiteface Ranch in Indian River County, Florida for $5.9 million and began rum distilling operation on the site.

+In 2024, Bhakta expanded the company's American whiskey portfolio with the launch of Hogsworth, a brand combining American bourbon with vintage French Armagnac.

 Purchase of Green Mountain College Campus

 In August 2020, Bhakta purchased at auction the campus of Green Mountain College in Poultney, Vermont.
+In 2026, he has offered it free to any missionary group associated with the Catholic Church holding "a vision aligned with the revival of the United States and Western Civilization."